Skip to main content

 Overview of the CAF for local government

-Set the scope of your assessment 30 to 35 hours Available now
+Set the scope of your self-assessment 35 to 40 hours

-Assure your organisation assessment and develop your improvement and implementation plan 15 to 20 hours Winter 2024
+Assure your organisation assessment and develop an improvement and implementation plan (IIP) 15 to 20 hours

-Map the architecture of your critical systems 20 hours (per critical system) Spring 2025
+Map the architecture of your critical systems 15 to 25 hours (per critical system)

-Complete a self-assessment of your critical systems 60 hours Spring 2025
+Self-assess your critical systems 60 hours (per critical system)

-Assure your critical systems assessment and develop your improvement and implementation plan 20 hours Spring 2025
+Assure your critical systems assessment and develop an improvement and implementation plan (IIP) 20 hours

 These times are estimates and are likely to vary depending on: